Different Strokes in Randomised Strategies: Revisiting Kuhn's Theorem under Finite-Memory Assumptions: Probability over memory states in stochastic-update Mealy machines

-We define, for any memory state $m'\in M$, the set $\paths_{w'}^{m'}$ as a subset of $M^{k}$ in the same fashion.
+We define, for any memory state $\mealyState'\in\mealyStateSpace$, the set $\paths_{\prefHist'}^{\mealyState'}$ as a subset of $\mealyStateSpace^{k}$ in the same fashion.
 It follows from the law of total probability (formulated for conditional probabilities), that

-We now shift our focus to the general term of the inner sum.
-Let us fix $m'\in M$.
-This sum is indexed by all paths in $\mathcal{M}$ that reach $m'$ and have positive probability.
+We now shift our focus to the inner sum.
+Let us fix $\mealyState'\in\mealyStateSpace$.
+This sum is indexed by all paths in $\mealy$ that reach $\mealyState'$ and have positive probability.
 Therefore, it follows from the law of total probability that

-We underscore that this probability is not $\mu_{w'}(m') = \proba(M_k=m'\mid W_k=w')$.
+We underscore that this probability is not $\mealyDist{\prefHist'}(\mealyState') = \proba(\mealyStateSpace_k=\mealyState'\mid W_k= \prefHist')$.
 Up to this point, we have established that